 Practices and interpretations around GIFs.
 How do we use GIFs to communicate?
 What is the impact of platform affordances on GIF use?
 How do we interpret them, and what kinds of communication challenges does this medium pose?
 (Lead researcher: PhD Student Aaron Jiang) [Paper 1 (CHI LBW), Paper 2 (CSCW)]

 Impact of DRM/copyright on technology use.
 A large-scale content analysis of DMCA anti-circumvention exemption proposals, asking: How is copyright law preventing people from using technology the ways they want to?

 Social Media TOS.
 How are the Terms of Service across social media sites similar and different, particularly when it comes to the behavior they allow or disallow?
 What can TOS tell us about governance in these kinds of communities?
 (Lead researcher: former ATLAS student Nate Beard)

 Harassment policies for social media.
 An analysis of Terms of Service and other online policies that social media platforms use for governing harassing behavior.
 (Lead Researcher: Jessica Pater at Georgia Tech) [Paper (GROUP)]

 Ownership of shared social media.
 Who “owns” a group photo on Facebook?
 How do users’ perceptions of their rights compare with those conferred by technical architecture or by law/policy?
 (Collaboration with InfoSci colleague Jed Brubaker)

 Copyright & online creative communities.
-My dissertation (“The Role of Copyright in Online Creative Communities: Law, Norms, and Policy”), incorporating research funded by the National Science Foundation, can be downloaded here.
+Casey’s dissertation (“The Role of Copyright in Online Creative Communities: Law, Norms, and Policy”), incorporating research funded by the National Science Foundation, can be downloaded here.
 This work was featured in media outlets such as The New York Times, Engadget, and The Escapist.
-[Paper 1, Paper 2, Paper 3]
+[Paper 1 (CSCW), Paper 2 (CSCW), Paper 3 (CSCW)]